 It is important for start-ups to find their own methods and techniques for operation; processes that work for them.
 This means carrying on as normal, allowing a mentor to observe at first and provide feedback, rather than simply jumping straight into ways of doing this.
 Mentor benefits won’t appear overnight.

 Try not to think of a mentor as an authority figure, but as a support.
 Don’t be afraid to get involved and have your say.
 Working together to discover mutually agreeable processes is one of the most effective ways to ensure your business is able to continue operating efficiently, even after end of contract.

-At The Accountancy Cloud, we work with start-ups across the country to help them achieve their goals and develop their business in the most effective directions.
-If you’re interested in learning more about how we can help your business to grow, request a free consultation today.
+At The Accountancy Cloud, we work with tech start-ups across the country to help them achieve their goals and develop their business in the most effective directions.